Queen plans to keep working after testing positive for COVID-19

 Her diagnosis comes after a difficult week for the Royal Family.

-On Wednesday, London's Metropolitan Police launched an investigation into allegations that people associated with one of Prince Charles' charities offered to help a Saudi billionaire secure honors and citizenship in return for donations.
+On Wednesday, London's Metropolitan Police launched an investigation into allegations that people associated with one of Prince Charles' charities offered to help a Saudi billionaire secure honours and citizenship in return for donations.